-Sink Your Teeth Into the Absolute Best Steakhouses in Dallas
+Dallas' 15 Best Steakhouses

 Dallas, TX | Map

 Since 1993, this classic Dallas steakhouse has been serving steaks, chops, and seafood in the Oak Lawn area.
-Just two years ago, original owner Bob Sambol returned to his namesake restaurant to greet customers six days a week.
+In 2019, original owner Bob Sambol returned to his namesake restaurant to greet customers six days a week.
 The prime ribeye, filet mignon, and signature giant glazed carrots are favorites at the restaurant.
 You can also order crab cakes, salmon, and pan seared sea bass on the seafood menu.
-For an old-school steakhouse ambiance in Dallas, Bob’s is your spot.
+For an old-school steakhouse ambiance in Dallas, Bob’s is your spot for a classic steak experience.

-Located in the historic West End, this popular steakhouse is owned by chef Tony Street.
-Meats are hand-cut in-house and seasoned with Y.O.’s own brand of spices and herbs.
-Besides the usual Angus beef cuts, the restaurant also offers wild game such as buffalo, elk, and venison.
-There are also a few seafood options, including chicken fried lobster, red chili rubbed king salmon, and a classic shrimp & grits.
-For dessert, don’t miss the Y.O. bread pudding.
+After a four-year hiatus, the Warwick Melrose hotel reopened its signature restaurant for dinner with a new name and focus in 2024.
+Chef Patrick McElroy returned to his post at The Landmark Prime Rib and is serving four cuts of delicious prime rib — cut and served from a restored 1940s carving cart in the center of the dining room.

 Dallas chef Nick Badovinus’ ninth local dining concept is an intimate, upscale steakhouse perched above National Anthem (another Badovinus joint) in the East Quarter.
 Brass Ram focuses on USDA prime rib, as well as steaks, seafood, soups, and sandwiches.
-There are four must-try options for prime rib plus a Mishima Reserve Wagyu only available on Friday and Saturday.
+There are four must-try options for prime rib, which comes with au jus, horseradish cream, and Yorkshire pudding.

+Since opening in 2023, this dazzling steakhouse at the top of Reunion Tower has become a popular new spot for steak (and beyond) in Dallas.
+Designed by Cober Koeda, Crown Block was opened by James Beard-nominated hospitality industry (and husband-and-wife) team Elizabeth Blau and chef Kim Canteenwalla.
+Steaks are sourced from local ranches like the Rosewood Ranch Bone-In Strip Steak, Heartbrand Akaushi Striploin, and an Allen Brothers cowgirl steak.

 Nick & Sam’s